In celebration of Father’s Day, I bring you this story out of the geocaching archives of June 2006.

-After the smoke cleared from my divorce in 2002, I lived about 1/2 mile down the road from my former spouse and two kids, who were then 9 (Ben) and 13 (Karen).
+After the smoke cleared from my divorce in 2002, I lived about 1/2 mile down the road from my former spouse and two kids, who were then 9 (Ben) and 13 (Kari).
 Despite the fact that The Ex and I didn’t agree on a whole lot, we buried the hatchet when it came to the kids.
 I spent a lot of time with them.
 Every summer from 2003 to 2010, Ben and I went on a road trip somewhere for a couple of weeks.
-In 2005, we discovered geocaching and we were hooked.
+Then in 2005, we discovered geocaching and we were hooked.

 In June of 2006, we headed off to Yellowstone.
 We did it right, staying at the Old Faithful Lodge.
 Afterwards we went up to Bozeman, Montana to do some back country geocaching.
 It was all day trips.
 We both love to go out and get dirty and nasty – as long as we can clean up in our air conditioned hotel room when we’re done.
 After 20 years in the Marines, I’ll never spend another night in the field.
 But anyway, on with the story…

 In one of our searches, we came up with a geocache called the Trolls Cache.
 It was halfway between Bozeman and Livingston way back in the Gallatin National Forest.
 On the day we went after it, it hadn’t been found in two years.